TilBlechschmidt/WebGrid/docs/features/screen-recording.md

     }
     ```

     It returns you a list of all sessions with their corresponding identifiers and whether or not they are currently alive.
+To identify your session uniquely using metadata, head over to the [API documentation](./api.md#session-metadata).

 ## Embedding